PART 2 – SIMULATION

 4

-In Part 2C you will hear 3 short recordings in more general, non-routine situations.
+In Part 2C you will hear 3 short recordings in more general, non-routine

-After each recording, you have 20 seconds to ask the speaker questions to find out
+situations.
+After each recording, you have 20 seconds to ask the speaker

-more about the situation.
-Show you understand the situation by asking as many
+questions to find out more about the situation.
+Show you understand the

-relevant questions as you can.
-The examiner will also ask you if you have any advice
+situation by asking as many relevant questions as you can.
+The examiner will also

-to give the speaker: again, show you understand the situation by giving some
+ask you if you have any advice to give the speaker: again, show you understand

 Listen to the following situations.
 What questions do you think are relevant?
-What

-advice could you give?
+What advice could you give?

 1